Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 If an action must be executed by a player, this is always the _active player_.

-{{% remark %}}
-Cards may already be faceup.
-Those are executed too, just like the rest.
-{{% /remark %}}

-If the corresponding character is **murdered**, remove them, and end this phase immediately.
+If the corresponding suspect is **murdered**, remove them, and end this phase immediately.

-If this means that none of a player's suspects are alive, they must say so.
-They're eliminated.
-They reveal their hand and give their cards to the remaining players (however they want).
+If this was a player's secret suspect, they must say so.
+They're eliminated and discard their hand.

 Discard all cards from this evidence pile.
-Return the loupe to the first character.
+Return the loupe to the first suspect.
 Next turn!

 {{% /rules-block %}}